a-zz/pareidolia.es/content/md/bravas.md

 its own source code, **brⱯvⱯs**' content managers can benefit from it too.

 If you have some experience with Git, the following instructions should pose no difficulty to you.
-Otherwise is a good chance to get to know Git :)
+If you have not, is a good chance to get to know Git :)

 Wouldn't you?
 Well, you can always [download the latest release](https://github.com/a-zz/bravas/releases/latest) directly.